 Bench trial dates are set by consent of the parties or by the judge.
-Trials are usually scheduled about three weeks from the date of mediation.
-If a bench trial is scheduled, parties are instructed to report to the courtroom for trial at 10:00 a.m.
-At 10:00 a.m., the clerk will call each case scheduled for trial, and the judge will ask the parties about the substance of the claims and defenses, the number of witnesses, and the projected length of the trial.
-After inquiring about the parties' readiness, the judge will usually require the parties to return to the courtroom at 2:00 p.m. for trial, or certify the case another judge, or in rare instances, continue it to another date.
+Trials are usually scheduled about three weeks from the date of the request.
+If a bench trial is scheduled, parties are instructed to report to the courtroom for trial at 11:00 a.m.
+At 11:00 a.m., the clerk will call each case scheduled for trial, and the judge will ask the parties about the substance of the claims and defenses, the number of witnesses, and the projected length of the trial.
+After inquiring about the parties' readiness, the judge will usually require the parties speak with a mediator.
+If mediation is not successful, the judge will hear the trial, certify the case to another judge, or in rare instances, continue it to another date.